Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-inference.md

 ## Custom Filter

 For your convenience, NNStreamer provides an interface for processing the tensor data with the `custom-easy` framework.
 After registering the user-defined callback function with the input and the output tensor information, NNStreamer can manipulate tensor data in the pipeline without an independent shared object.
-Since the callback function works as **filter** in the pipeline, it is named as `Custom Filter`.
+Since the callback function works as a **filter** in the pipeline, it is named `Custom Filter`.

 - **Define and register Custom Filter**